 Search engines have to understand the context of the user's request and know the difference between looking for a shoe store nearby and a highly rated shoe store that does delivery.

-This obviously isn't an attribute you can necessarily optimize.
+This obviously isn't an attribute you can necessarily optimise.
 If your business is located in a particular city, that's just where you are.
 But you can focus your marketing and online attention on local users and take advantage of the fact you're more likely to show up for customers immediately in your area.

-Looking at the complex, layered algorithms that employ artificial intelligence to sweep through the hundreds of billions of pages the major search engines have in their index, your main goal is optimizing the content on your website so that it's more likely to be seen and used.
+Looking at the complex, layered algorithms that employ artificial intelligence to sweep through the hundreds of billions of pages the major search engines have in their index, your main goal is optimising the content on your website so that it's more likely to be seen and used.